Belton, Texas Tutoring Programs

 Get started with SchoolTutoring Academy's tutoring programs for Belton, Texas students.

-SchoolTutoring Academy’s tutoring programs for Belton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Belton students start with a ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Belton District Curriculum Used in Our In-Home Tutoring Programs

 Belton Independent School District brings together parents, staff, the community and the Texas Essential Knowledge and Skills to create a curriculum that allows every student to be a winner.
 The curriculum is standards-based and incorporates all the key skills and knowledge that students should gain each year.
 The goal is for students to continually build upon their learning and be able to access prior knowledge to build new understanding.
 This aids in the development of key critical thinking skills like reflection and analysis.

 We currently cover the following Belton-area school district: Belton Independent School District.